gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **created\_at**: `string`

-- Time when the ticket was created
+- Time when the ticket was created.

 ***